Otter: Generating Tests from Issues to Validate SWE Patches: Evaluation

 \subsection{Test Generation and SWE Agents}

 The tests generated by our approach can be used for filtering bad code patches and increasing the precision of solutions proposed by different systems from the SWE-bench Verified leaderboard.
 We take the top 22 systems from the leaderboard and run the five tests generated by \soly.
 We filter out a code patch if all the tests fail on it.
-Figure~\ref{fig:precision} shows that we have achieved a precision of 65\% to 92\% while maintaining a decent recall of 30\%-41\%, except for one system where the precision increased by 22\% to 167\%.
-Note that M{\"u}ndler \etal~\cite{mundler2024swtbench} achieved 47.8\% precision at 20\% recall on SWE-Agent.
-Using tests generated by \soly achieved much higher precision while maintaining greater recall with 22 systems.
+Figure~\ref{fig:precision} shows that this achieves a precision of 65\% to 92\% while maintaining a decent recall of 30\%-41\%, except for one system where the precision increased by 22\% to 167\%.
+Note that \citet{mundler2024swtbench} achieved 47.8\% precision at 20\% recall on SWE-Agent.
+Using tests generated by \soly achieved much higher precision while maintaining greater recall.

+Apart from filtering SWE-patches, we could use our tests to choose the best SWE-patch, which would be a good application of the \solx-generated tests.
+We have tried CodeT ranking on candidates from the top 3 leaderboard systems on SWE-Bench-Verified and observed 2\% improvement.
+Note that some of these leaderboard solutions have already been through good rankers and used superior models.
+Improving upon these samples using a ranker may be difficult.